agarcia0991/Bitcoin-vs-Tweets-Effect-on-Market-Capitalization./README.md

 and **tested** with marketcap data after 2019.

 * We found that results differed significantly when training the model to inspect marketcap data from 2017 and beyond, droping the front tail.
-SARIMA then predicted that the price would decrease beyond 2021.
+With the testing and training dates remainging the same, SARIMA then predicted that the price would decrease beyond 2021.
+* Our Twitter dataset was limited, in that it only contained tweet information from the year 2021.